 Whilst this may look raw and painful – and maybe has even put you off considering hair restoration surgery – it shouldn’t get in the way of you achieving the hair you have always dreamed of.
 Everyone tolerates pain differently, so it’s hard to say how painful an FUE transplant will be, but we have put together a guide to give you more of an idea what to expect.

-The FUE hair transplant procedure in itself involves extracting individual hair follicles from the donor area and transplanting them to the area of the scalp that is thinning or balding.
-This is a labour intensive procedure and the results straight after surgery can look a little raw and gruesome, however the procedure shouldn’t hurt at all.
+An FUE hair transplant involves individual hair follicles being extracted from the donor area and transplanting them to the areas of the scalp that are balding.
+As it’s such a delicate procedure, it’s rather labour-intensive, and can look a little raw afterwards.

-How long does pain last after a FUE hair transplant?
+How long does pain last after an FUE hair transplant?